-US Research Credit is Now Permanent Read more Small Business Relief in the CARES Act
+US Research Credit is Now Permanent Read more Join us for the 2020 Northeast Lean Conference

 Bill passage allows for Research Credit to become Permanent After passage by the Senate on Friday, December 18th, the President signed into law both a new federal budget, as well as a second bill providing for the extension of a long list of expiring tax provisions.
 The largest of these was the Section 41 Research […]